Werner Pittschau

-On Sunday, 28 October 1928, Werner Pittschau and his girlfriend, dancer Wilma Harmening, were driving from Berlin to Mecklenburg when Pittschau lost control of the vehicle and collided into a tree near the village of Gerdshagen.
+On Sunday, 28 October 1928, Werner Pittschau and his girlfriend, dancer Wilma Harmening, were driving from Berlin to Mecklenburg when Harmening or Pittschau lost control of the vehicle and collided into a tree near the village of Gerdshagen.
 The vehicle overturned several times.
 When the accident was discovered, Pittschau was already deceased.
 Harmening died at the scene shortly after help arrived.
 Both Pittschau and Harmening were buried at the Friedhof Heerstraße cemetery in Berlin.
 However, their graves have not been preserved.